-So he says people say Zen word is not possible to understand by-by mind-by our minds, but-by our thinking mind-but it is possible, he says.
-But why you-it is difficult to understand is because of your, you know, one-sided view, like: "Mountain does not flow; but river flow."
+So he says people say Zen word is not possible to understand by our thinking mind-but it is possible, he says.
+But why it is difficult to understand is because of your one-sided view, like: "Mountain does not flow; but river flow."
 That is already not true.

 Why it is not true is because it looks like so.
 And you say mountain does not move.
 But mountain actually moving.
 The river goes; but actually, if river goes, mountain is also going.
 And if river stays, actually mountain will stay.
-It is our thinking mind who thinks mountain is moving and river is-mountain does not move and river is moving.
+It is our thinking mind who thinks mountain does not move and river is moving.
 That is our thinking mind.
 And when we talk about things, we forget our subject and talk about things-objective world only.
 But objective world is projected objects or projected ideas which we have in our mind.

-So when we say mountain moves, moving-we know that, you know, ourselves also moving, you know, [1-2 words].
-When we say, "river does not move," it means that our practice, in our practice, we do not move.
+So when we say mountain moves, we know that ourselves also moving.
+When we say, "river does not move," it means that in our practice, we do not move.
 Move or not move is the virtue of our practice.
-We have-our practice have various [word?].
+Our practice have various word.
 Our practice can move everything.
 And our practice can stop everything from moving, because our practice include everything.

-We can, you know- The way I exist here is the way everything exist with me.
+The way I exist here is the way everything exist with me.
 So actually how you feel, if you feel quite naturally, free from idea of self-for an instance, if you feel your breathing, if you feel your beating of your heart, then it means that you will feel whole world.
-It is a part of, you know, not even part of- Your breathing is the breathing of the whole universe, which include you yourself.
-When you do not feel you are counting breathing, you-or following breathing-just follow breathing.
+It is a part of, not even part of- Your breathing is the breathing of the whole universe, which include you yourself.
+When you do not feel you are counting breathing, or following breathing-just follow breathing.
 That is the breathing of whole universe.
-So your, you know, breathing include everything.
-There is nothing but whole activity of your -of the world is-of the universe is nothing but-nothing but your inhaling and exhaling.
-This is again explained [laughs] what, but actually when you practice zazen, you have it in that way.
-When you have this kind of zazen there is n- [partial word]-anymore, you are outside world.
+So your breathing include everything.
+There is nothing but whole activity of the world-of the universe is nothing but your inhaling and exhaling.
+This is again explained [laughs], but actually when you practice zazen, you have it in that way.
+When you have this kind of zazen there is nothing anymore, you are outside world.
 Or there's no buddha or you.
 No teacher or disciple.
 That is complete freedom.
 That is the proper sort for zazen practice.
 So our zazen practice should include those points.
 Your zazen-when you practice zazen, you are actually utter darkness of the room.
-You don't see anything; you looks like see anything but, you know, you are thinking include everything.
+You don't see anything; you looks like see anything but your thinking include everything.
 That is another side of the reality.
 So, there is no need to say "zazen practice" or "everyday activity."
 Zazen practice could be everyday activity, and everyday activity could be zazen practice.
-And you will feel same way, but only [laughs]-only when you-your practice matures.
-Knowing this [1 word] point, you will-when you practice, when you continuously practice zazen, then you will have more and more perfect, well-matured practice.
+And you will feel same way, but only [laughs]-only when your practice matures.
+Knowing this point, when you practice, when you continuously practice zazen, then you will have more and more perfect, well-matured practice.
 This is our task-whole-life task as a Buddhist.
-After [at the?]
-[1 word] it is one source [of] your true nature.
+And it is one source-your true nature.

-There are many translations- maybe, I don't know how many translations, translation of "Genjō-kōan," various translation of "Genjō-kōan" you have.
+There are many translations-I don't know how many translations of Genjō Kōan, various translation of Genjō Kōan you have.
 But if you read it with this idea, I think you will understand what it means.